Compass-All/RetTag/README.md

 ### Citation

-If you use this repository for research, please cite our USENIX Security paper:
+If you use this repository for research, please cite our paper:

 ```
 @inproceedings{wang2022rettag,